jeawrong/mapillary_issues/README.md

 Mapillary Issues
 ================
-Public repository for reporting Mapillary issues.
+mapillary_issues is no longer an active repository.

-## Got a feature request?
+Got a feature request or feedback?
-Let's discuss it at [forum.mapillary.com](https://forum.mapillary.com)!
+Let's discuss it at http://forum.mapillary.com

-## Got something to report?
+Got something to report?
-Report bugs or other problems [here](https://github.com/mapillary/mapillary_issues/issues "Issues").
+Report bugs or other problems to support@mapillary.com